Cengelsen/cengelsen.no/content/en/blogg/entreprenur_oppgave.md

 the videogame industry.
 It is an amazing technological venture, which has succeeded as an innovation mainly because of its ability to sustain the task environment.
 As an innovation it has yet to diffuse into the "late majority adopters", however someday it will become a household PC-peripheral.
 Maybe even a standalone device.
-Removing some of the physical boundaries set upon us by the currently normalized, soon to be redundant, human computer interface.
+Which removes some of the physical boundaries set upon us by the currently normalized, soon to be redundant, human computer interface.

 ## Sources: